adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

     * [Mockito 2](https://site.mockito.org/)
     * [AEM Mocks](http://wcm.io/testing/aem-mock/usage.html)

+## Picking the right tool for the job

+* Prefer not depending on any mocks (AEM Mocks or Mockito) when possible (however, this is rarely possible unless classes are specifically written with this in mind and/or are utility classes).
+* Prefer existing AEM Mocks over Mockito mocks.
+    * The exception to this rule is if using AEM Mocks requires creating/registering many mocks, where Mockito's mocks (or spies) allow you to do it in fewer.
+* TBD if Sling Mocks dependencies will have to be introduced so supplement Sling Mocks.

+## General test writing style

+* Use @Setup for initializations common to MOST tests (ideally all).
+* It's ok to repeat small, simple sets of test "setup" code in each test method vs. breaking it out into a "helper" method, since the repetition can add clarity and ease-of-reading.
+    * This also avoids having to write tests FOR your test code.
+    * TBD: Suppress rule for CodeClimate which will complain about this.
+* For explicit values (ex. paths, property values, expected values, etc.), prefer enumerating the value as a constant in the test rather than abstracting their value into shared class variables.
+Use your best judgement!
+The tests should be easy to read and understand!

 ## Test Cases

 Each class being tested has a corresponding test case class, sharing the package and filename of the class being tested, however the filename is post-fixed with "Test".